flexborne/AnonChat/README.md

 # Features
 Participants can chat without having to reveal their identity.
-Fast matchmaking for anonymous conversations
+Fast matchmaking for anonymous conversations.
-[Future] ability to create lobby
+[Future] ability to create lobby.

 # Server
 The server is built using the Golang and utilizes websockets to handle real-time communication between clients.